z-er/spotify-dl-gui/README.md

 ---

-## What’s New in v0.7
+## What’s New in v0.8

-- Queue now persists across restarts.
+- Forward spotify-dl JSON events for realtime progress, retry, and rate-limit feedback.
-- Retry failed and Remove completed queue actions.
+- Queue persistence, Retry failed, and Remove completed actions.
 - Keyboard shortcuts with a Shortcuts dialog (press F1).
-- Binary pill shows the installed `spotify-dl` version.
+- Binary pill now shows the installed `spotify-dl` version.
 - Configurable History capacity; export visible entries and clear history.
-- Windows: taskbar progress and tray tooltip with elapsed/ETA.
+- Windows: taskbar progress, tray tooltip with elapsed/ETA, and auto pacing in Sentry mode.
-- “Open in Spotify” from queue context menu and History.
+- "Open in Spotify" from queue context menu and History.

 ---